FFmpeg/FFV1/ffv1.md

 |4      | first stable variant    |
 |Other  | reserved for future use |

-\* development versions which may be incompatible with the stable variants.
+\* development versions may be incompatible with the stable variants.

 Meaning of micro_version for version 4 (note: at the time of writing of this specification, version 4 is not considered stable so the first stable version value is to be announced in the future):{V4}